 A Loan Again, Naturally.

-The five C’s of lending that you had to consider when you opened your business are the same for a business loan to expand or grow.
-If your business is established, you’ll typically have to show equity in the business equals at least 25% of the loan amount you’re seeking, or that you can bring in additional cash so equity plus cash will total at least 25%.
+The five Cs of credit that you had to consider when you opened your business are the same for a business loan to expand or grow.
+If your business is established, you’ll typically have to show equity in the business equals at least 25% of the loan amount you’re seeking or that you can bring in additional cash so “equity plus cash” will total at least 25%.

 Some loan possibilities include standard commercial loans from banks or credit unions, SBA 7a loans, which can be used for any business purpose, SBA microloans which are up to $50,000, and SBA 504 loans, which can be used for real estate and major equipment purchases.